pyeventsourcing/eventsourcing/README.md

 of the application on demand.

-This document highlights the main features of the library, shows how to install the library, describes the design of the software, gives a detailed example of usage, and includes some background information about the project.
+This document highlights the main features of the library, provides instructions for installing the packages, describes the design of the software, includes a detailed example of usage, and has some background information about the project.

 With the major features complete, the current focus of development work is towards: refactoring the code for greater clarity and greater